Josephvs96/BluePeak-Budget-Backend/README.md

     }
     ```
     Returns an object with:
-    - error field if there is an error in the request
+    - error field if there is an error in the request.
-    - message field with the a success message
+    - message field with the a success message.

-  - DELETE : Deletes a specific document from the database
+  - DELETE : Deletes a specific document from the database.

     Returns an object with:
     - error field if there is an error in the request
     - message field with the a success message